redpanda-data/connect/docs/concepts.md

 Read the [broker documentation][broker-output] for more tips on simplifying broker configs.

+#### Level out input spikes with a buffer

+There are many reasons why an input source might have spikes or inconsistent throughput rates.
+It is possible that your output is capable of keeping up with the long term average flow of data, but fails to keep up when an intermittent spike occurs.

+In situations like these it is sometimes a better use of your hardware and resources to level out the flow of data rather than try and match the peak throughput.
+This would depend on the frequency and duration of the spikes as well as your latency requirements, and is therefore a matter of judgement.

+Leveling out the flow of data can be done within Benthos using a [buffer][buffers].
+Buffers allow an input source to store a bounded amount of data temporarily, which a consumer can work through at its own pace.
+Buffers always have a fixed capacity, which when full will proceed to block the input just like a busy output would.

+Therefore, it's still important to have an output that can keep up with the flow of data, the difference that a buffer makes is that the output only needs to keep up with the _average_ flow of data versus the instantaneous flow of data.

+For example, if your input usually produces 10 msgs/s, but occasionally spikes to 100 msgs/s, and your output can handle up to 50 msgs/s, it might be possible to configure a buffer large enough to store spikes in their entirety.
+As long as the average flow of messages from the input remains below 50 msgs/s then your bridge should be able to continue indefinitely without ever blocking the input source.

+Benthos offers [a range of buffer strategies][buffers] and it is worth studying them all in order to find the correct combination of resilience, throughput and capacity that you need.

 ## Maximising CPU Utilisation

 Some [processors][processors] within Benthos are relatively heavy on your CPU,